Introduction to Public Service Interpreting

 Let us keep you up to date about when the course will run again.

-This course will give students an overview of the, knowledge, skills and understanding required of a public service interpreter and of practical issues associated with working as a public service interpreter in the UK.
-It will include basic interpreting skills and terminology, professional conduct, continuing professional development and working on a freelance basis.
+This course will give students an overview of the knowledge, skills and understanding required of a public service interpreter and of practical issues associated with working as a public service interpreter in the UK.
+It will include basic interpreting skills and terminology, professional conduct, continuing professional development, assignment preparation and working on a freelance basis.

 Who is this course for?